vinsfortunato/hid4flutter/README.md

 [![pub](https://img.shields.io/badge/pub-0.0.1-blue)](https://pub.dev/packages/hid4flutter)
 [![license: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](https://opensource.org/licenses/MIT)

 `hid4flutter` is a Flutter plugin that enables communication with HID (Human Interface Device) devices from a Flutter application.

 ## Disclaimer

 **Warning:** This plugin is currently under development, and the API is subject to change.
 Use it at your own risk in a production environment.

+Some features are planned but their development has been postponed.
+Check the list [here](#planned-features).

 Contributions are welcome!
 Feel free to submit issues and pull requests to help improve this plugin.